-- Rae Jean Proeschold-Bell evaluated a hepatitis C knowledge and testing campaign for people with HIV infection in North Carolina, USA, using an interrupted time series design.
+- Rae Jean Proeschold-Bell evaluated a hepatitis C knowledge and testing campaign for people with HIV infection in North Carolina, USA.

 - John Bartlett evaluates the outcomes associated with antiretroviral therapy in cohort and randomized controlled studies in resource-limited settings.

 - Melissa Watt is collaborating with IntraHealth on a formative evaluation on the mental health needs of obstetric fistula patients in Mali.

 For each evaluation, we consider all research designs and propose the design that offers the optimal degree of causal inference and understanding.
 We tailor the research design and data collection to each specific project.
 Illustrative designs include randomized controlled trials (individual or cluster), interrupted time series analysis, randomized multiple baseline surveys, and quasi-experimental designs.
 We also often engage in mixed-methods research, utilizing qualitative methods including focus group discussions, in-depth interviews, observations, and daily diaries.